 Coinflip.com is the official coin flip of the internet.
-Our coin flip keeps track of all your results, you can use it online and also while being offline.
+Our coin flip keeps track of all your results: heads or tails, and you can use it online and also while being offline.
 Flip a coin – track your stats and share your results with your friends.

 You can flip a coin unlimited times by merely tapping on it.
 The mobile version is particularly enjoyable and an entertaining game to have on your mobile device.
 You can save the site to your mobile home screen and even play while offline!

 Coinflip.com is the ultimate and only official website that offers the game in its original and pure form.
 Enjoy it.

 Flip a coin is such a simple game that it is actually brilliant!
 There is beauty in simplicity.
 The game is fun, easy and straightforward to use, and you can access our website on your mobile device as well.

-Flipping a coin has never been as much fun as now, and coinflip.com even keeps a record of your stats and results!
+Flipping a coin has never been as much fun as now, and coinflip.com even keeps a record of your stats of your heads or tails results!
 Flip a coin now!
 Our global stats are based on cookie data.

 The obverse or Tails, which is the primary side of the coin typically features a symbol evocative of a head of state or monarch.